-Podcasts are getting more and more popular to use for marketing purposes because it is a personal and effective way to create content.
-A podcast will build bridges and strengthen customer relations.
+Podcasts are getting more and more popular to use for marketing purposes, as they are a personal and effective way to share information and content.
+For many organizations, podcasts can help build and strengthen customer relations.

 - Target group

-- Type of content (discussion or interview?)
+- Type of content

 - Intro and outro